 "We've been able to catch up quickly and put Canada on the map," Koff said.

-Thanks to the research of McMaster faculty members and graduate students affiliated with the Centre, as well as participation of stakeholders across the country, a national strategy and action plan could materialize in the form of a nationally-focused white paper and conference as early in 2019.
+Thanks to the research of McMaster faculty members and graduate students affiliated with the Centre, as well as participation of stakeholders across the country, a national strategy and action plan could materialize in the form of a nationally-focused white paper and conference as early as 2019.

 "In Canada, we are very good at getting organized and the governance structure we have built is being praised internationally," Koff said.
 "The model we have adopted is one of full cooperation between all the professional organizations.
 From day one, we have included such groups as physicists, radiation technologists, physicians, academics and non-academics."